ci-group/revolve2/docs/source/installation/index.rst

 -------------
 Prerequisites
 -------------
-* Python 3.8 or higher.
-If you are using the Isaac Gym environment supplementary package, it requires exactly Python 3.8.
+* Python 3.10 or higher.
 * Pip.
-If you do not have pip for python 3.8, take a look at the get-pip script: `<https://pip.pypa.io/en/stable/installation/>`_.
+If you do not have pip for python 3.10, take a look at the get-pip script: `<https://pip.pypa.io/en/stable/installation/>`_.
 * Virtualenv::

-    python3.8 -m pip install virtualenv
+    python3.10 -m pip install virtualenv

 ---------------------
 Create an environment
 ---------------------
 Create a directory for your project, then create a virtual environment::

-    python3.8 -m virtualenv .venv
+    python3.10 -m virtualenv .venv

 Activate the virtual environment::